jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/simone/index.md

 ## Mitigation

-An updated version of Zenario CMS is available at the vendor page..
+An updated version of Zenario CMS is available at the vendor page.

 ## Credits